Put the Past Behind You: Coping Strategies to Heal Emotional Wounds

 Stay connected with those who care about you and offer support – surround yourself with positive people

-When life gets tough, having healthy relationships – whether it’s a text from an old classmate or a morning FaceTime call with your parent – often do wonders for maintaining our mental wellbeing.
-Cultivating such supportive relationships is vital to developing personal resilience and emotional stability in the long run.
+Simple actions—a quick text to an old friend or a regular morning video chat with a parent—can work wonders for mental well-being.
+Cultivating these supportive relationships is instrumental to developing personal resilience and emotional steadiness in the long term.

 Never judge people by their past.
 People learn